AlibabaCloudDocs/slb/intl.en-US/Classic Load Balancer/User Guide/SDK Guide/Alibaba Cloud SDK for Python code examples/Clone an SLB instance.md

     ```
     #encoding=utf-8
-    """
-    Create an SLB instance -> Create a TCP listener -> Query details about the SLB instance -> Clone an SLB instance -> Delete the SLB instance
-    """

     import sys
     import json
-    import uuid

     #Import AcsClient to verify the identity of the API caller.
     from aliyunsdkcore.client import AcsClient